RiemannFormer: A Framework for Attention in Curved Spaces: Methodology

-It is important to note that the factor $s^{\frac{n+m}{2}}$ disrupts the relativity concerning the positions if $s \ne 1$.
-Such a mechanism also endows our framework with the capability to balance the capture of both absolute and relative position information.
-The model autonomously emphasizes the relative information during the learning process by adjusting the parameter $s$.
-Consequently, this relationship underscores the versatility and broader applicability of our framework.
-It is also worth noting that, under the aforementioned configuration, the proposed approach reduces to a conventional RoPE when setting $s=1$, thereby indicating that RoPE can be viewed as a special case of our framework.
+In fact, for any real antisymmetric matrix $X$, there exists an orthogonal matrix $Q$ such that $X = QHQ^{\top}$, where $H$ is an element in the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{so}(2k)$, and thus $\exp(X) = Q\exp(H)Q^{\top}$.
+Here, the rotation in the 2D subspace corresponds to setting $Q = I$, which simplifies the scenario but also limits its capacity for interactions across spatial dimensions.
+It is also worth noting that, under the aforementioned configuration, the proposed approach reduces to a conventional RoPE when setting the metric as $\mathbf{M}_i=\mathbf{I}$, thereby indicating that RoPE can be viewed as a special case of our framework.